jacentino/SqlFun/README.md

 * Compliance with FP paradigm

 ## How it works
+Most of us think about data access code as a sparate layer.
+We don't like to spread SQL queries across all the application.
-The idea is to create an API exposing your database, consisting of structures representing database data, and functions responsible for processing this data.
+Better way is to build an API exposing your database, consisting of structures representing database data, and functions responsible for processing this data.

 ### Prerequisites
 First step is to define function creating database connection,